 What Marvin Gaye and Tammi Terrell didn’t realise in 1967 is that whilst they sang about their love for one another via the metaphor of ‘Ain’t No Mountain High Enough’, they also inadvertently summarised quite succinctly what it’s like to live life with a disability.

 Spring forward 10 years, and I am born.
 I was ill from birth.
-I had my first surgery before I was two months old, and was close to death on several occasions before I’d reached my first birthday.
+I had my first surgery when I was five months old, and was close to death on several occasions before I’d reached my first birthday.

 This trend continued throughout my childhood and adolescence.
 Each week was spent in hospital, and I’ve actually lost track of the number of surgeries, tests, scans, and consented medical violations of my anatomy that I have received.